Bootcamp-AI/projects-ml/project_description.md

 ## Submitting the Project

-### Evaluation
-Your project will be reviewed by a Udacity reviewer against the **<a href="https://review.udacity.com/#!/rubrics/105/view" target="_blank">Creating Customer Segments project rubric</a>**.
-Be sure to review this rubric thoroughly and self-evaluate your project before submission.
-All criteria found in the rubric must be *meeting specifications* for you to pass.

 ### Submission Files
 When you are ready to submit your project, collect the following files and compress them into a single archive for upload.
 Alternatively, you may supply the following files on your GitHub Repo in a folder named `customer_segments` for ease of access: